 The American Dream.
 It looks different to each person, but a very common dream to many is the dream of homeownership.
 Although, the homeownership dream is not reserved just for American citizens.
 Non US citizens with a green card may be able to buy a home.
 BUT, there are even ways to buy without a green card.
-For instance, OVM recently closed a purchase for a buyer with an H1B Visa and no green card.
 There are some additional residency guidelines that must be met, which we will explain further.

 Is a Social Security Number Required to Buy a House?